Chad Curtis: Texas Rangers (2000–2001)

 During the 2000 season, Curtis became the first right-handed batter to hit a home run into the upper deck in right field at Rangers Ballpark in Arlington.
 Curtis played in 108 games that year, hitting .272 with 8 home runs and 48 runs batted in.
 He was second in the AL among left fielders in errors, with five.
 That season, his salary was $2 million.

 In April 2000 Curtis had a heated confrontation in the clubhouse weight room with teammate Royce Clayton that nearly came to blows, after Curtis insisted on turning off rap music that Clayton was playing whose lyrics Curtis objected to.
 Curtis also turned off a television show in the clubhouse that he disapproved of his teammates watching.
 During that season he also told outfielder Gabe Kapler, his Jewish teammate, that Kapler was going to hell if he didn't believe that Jesus Christ was his Lord and Savior.

 In 2001, he hit .252 with 3 home runs and 10 runs batted in just 38 games.
 That season he earned $1.9 million.
 On November 5, 2001, Curtis was granted free agency.
 He retired from professional baseball after the 2001 season.
+As a major leaguer, Curtis batted .264 with 101 home runs.